tomsWebConsulting/twcsl/Bookmarklet/Code Block Warning Toggle/README.md

 ### Synopsis

-Toggle code block script warnings of and on.
+Toggle code block script warnings off and on.

 ### Version